-Top Traumatic Brain Injury & Spinal Cord Injury Attorney in New York
+Top Spinal Cord Injury Attorney in New York

 NY Spinal Injury Lawyer Ben Rubinowitz obtained a record setting $71 million verdict for a 19 year old woman who sustained a fracture of the lumbar spine in a car accident.
 This verdict is one of the highest ever in the US for a spinal injury.

-The NYC personal injury lawyers at Gair, Gair, Conason, Rubinowitz, Bloom, Hershenhorn, Steigman & Mackauf have obtained many of the largest awards in New York and the United States for clients who have sustained Traumatic Brain Injury or Spinal Injury.
+The NYC personal injury lawyers at Gair, Gair, Conason, Rubinowitz, Bloom, Hershenhorn, Steigman & Mackauf have obtained many of the largest awards in New York and the United States for clients who have sustained Spinal Injury.

-Last year our Spinal Cord Injury Attorneys obtained the highest Spinal Cord Injury Verdict in New York State.
+Our Spinal Cord Injury Attorneys obtained the highest Spinal Cord Injury Verdict in New York State in 2017.
 This $71 million verdict was also the second highest verdict of all listed 2017 NY personal injury verdicts and the fourth highest listed verdict in NY in 2017 among all categories of law.

-Traumatic brain injuries and spinal injuries are often permanent, always life-changing, and affect the lives of both victims and their families.
-These injuries, whether involving permanent paralysis or not, are often caused by the fault of others, whether by surgical error, birth injury, subway or train accident, automobile, truck or motorcycle collisions, construction site mishaps, playground accidents, slip and fall accidents, chemical exposure, defective products or machinery failures.
+Spinal injuries are often permanent, always life-changing, and affect the lives of both victims and their families.
+These injuries, whether involving permanent paralysis or not, are often caused by the fault of others, whether by surgical error, birth injury, subway or train accident, automobile, truck or motorcycle collisions, construction site mishaps, playground accidents, slip and fall accidents, chemical exposure, defective products or machinery failures.✔️HOW TO CHOOSE A SPINAL CORD INJURY ATTORNEY?

-Quadriplegia, paraplegia and brain damage are catastrophic injuries involving damage to the Central Nervous System.
+Quadriplegia and paraplegia are catastrophic injuries involving damage to the Central Nervous System.
 Victims sustaining these types of injuries need attorneys who possess the extensive knowledge and experience necessary to secure proper and adequate compensation for those whose lives have been irreparably damaged.
 At Gair, Gair, Conason, Rubinowitz, Bloom, Hershenhorn, Steigman & Mackauf, our attorneys have extensive background and training in prosecuting cases in New York involving these and other types of injuries to the Central Nervous System.
 The brain and spinal cord, the two main components of the Central Nervous System, control neural function throughout the body.
-Knowledge of motor and sensory function is a key element in securing appropriate compensation for the victim of such an injury whether it be paralysis, paresis or brain injury.
+Knowledge of motor and sensory function is a key element in securing appropriate compensation for the victim of such an injury whether it be paralysis or paresis.
 Not only do our attorneys have more experience in handling these types of injuries than other law firms, but we have obtained among the highest awards in the country for our clients.
 Indeed, our attorneys have such familiarity with these injuries that we are often called upon to teach and lecture to other attorneys at Continuing Legal Education (CLE) sponsored by educational associations throughout the United States.

 Spinal cord injuries affect between four and five million Americans yearly, and 400,000 live with the continuing effects of these injuries.
 Injuries to the neck(the cervical spine) or to the back (the lumbar spine) can result in serious damage to the spinal cord causing permanent, and often catastrophic injuries.